ShopWired and Wix are two of the most popular options for building an ecommerce website in the UK, but which one is better?

 One of the reasons why people choose a hosted platform such as ShopWired or Wix is that they get help and support to run their website.
 But how good is either platforms offering?

-Contacting the ShopWired support team is very easy to do as there is a live chat option directly within the admin dashboard and other contact options are available through their help section.
+Contacting the ShopWired support team is very easy to do as there is a live chat option directly within the admin dashboard and other contact options are easily found in the help section.

 Hosting & Performance

 ShopWired and Wix take a very different approach when it comes to promoting their hosting information.
 ShopWired are very upfront and provide the following information:

 - PCI Compliant Servers